ajchen03/TMTable-i18n/README.md

 # ALRIGHT CHECK THIS OUT
 You need to open this AS A SERVER to run!
 (I know, it's weird, but it's how it works)<br>
 For VSCode, you can use the five Server extension to do this.<br>
-For other IDEs... welp, you're on your own.
-GOOGLE HELP

 # How to use this
 Mostly just as you do a normal tree, but replace every strings with ```text()```.<br>